y 24, 2017

 At 7:00 am, I was up reviewing printouts I had brought along from websites on Kyoto.
-My favorite is “visitacity.com”.
+My favorite is “visitacity.com.”
 It puts together an itinerary for free, with suggested sites and timelines for the day.
-I customized the itinerary to meet our needs.
-We enjoy vacationing at an easy pace.
+I customized the schedule to meet our needs.
+We enjoy vacationing at a leisurely pace.
 I focused on just two areas for the day, Arashiyama Park and The Golden Pavilion.

 To the right, we found the entrance to the Monkey Park after crossing the bridge.
 In tandem with a small temple, we passed through red torii gates up a small hill.
-Unhampered by fences, we zigzagged up into the mountain, everyone huffing and puffing.
+Unhampered by fences, we zigzagged up into the mountain, everyone huffing, and puffing.
 My youngest son began to complain, “wasn’t this supposed to be a relaxing day?”
 I countered by replying, “What?
 Can’t keep up with mom?
 Why don’t you take your turn carrying my backpack for a while.”
 I knew full well that this distraction would minimize his complaining.
 We had decided earlier that backpacks would come in handy and that two of us in the family would carry them.
-They carried water and snacks, sunscreen and hats, our rain jackets along with a few other necessities.
+Water, snacks, sunscreen and hats, and rain jackets were in the packs.

 There were posted signs, however, that listed certain behaviors to abide by.
 Visitors were asked not to stare directly into the monkey’s eyes(this was a sign of aggression), no feeding the monkey’s unless inside a designated room and avoid leaving your belongings unattended(the monkeys were thieves).

-The gardens are beautifully manicured like most Buddhist compounds.
+The gardens are beautifully manicured, like most Buddhist compounds.
 Ponds and small waterfalls enhance the peacefulness of the area.
 We followed pathways, skirting around the pavilion.
 Inside access is not allowed.
-The rain ceased and we continued our exploration.
+The rain ceased, and we continued our exploration.
 Signs directed us along walkways that meandered through forested areas.
 The crowds thinned out.
 We slowly took our time enjoying the grounds.
 Stone statues of Kannon sat behind wooden fence rails.
-Coins laid at the feet of the statue.
+Coins laid at the feet of the figure.
 Seeking a blessing, both boys tossed coins as well.
 It was a final act on this very active day.

 The damp weather seemed to be the right conditions for a warm Sukiyaki meal.
-After arriving back at our hotel, I scoured Yelp for recommendations while everyone else took showers.
+After arriving back at our Hotel, I scoured Yelp for recommendations while everyone else took showers.
 I found a place near us, Sukiyaki Kimura.
-Reading the comments, a contributor gave us a great tip that we took.
-He suggested that when ordering sukiyaki several grades of beef were listed on the menu.
-To enjoy this meal to the fullest, order the “high end” wagu beef.
+Reading the comments, a contributor gave us a great tip.
+He suggested that when ordering sukiyaki, several grades of beef were listed on the menu.
+To enjoy this meal to the fullest, order the “high end” wagyu beef.

 We took a cab to the restaurant.
-In traditional style, we left our shoes at the door!
+In the traditional style, we left our shoes at the door!
 We took the stairs to the second floor.
 Tatami seating(traditional low tables on a matted floor) appeared on our left while private partitioned rooms were on the right.
 We sat on the floor in the open dining area.
 Japanese hospitality never ceases to amaze me!
 The hostess’s first concern “was I comfortable on the floor?”
 She had a small seat to elevate me if I would like it.
-I did note the slight pressure on my knees, sitting in a crisscross fashion but I was in for the full experience so I told her I was fine.
+I did note the slight pressure on my knees, sitting in a crisscross fashion, but I was in for the full experience, so I told her I was okay.